chromium/chromium/components/guest_view/README.md

 Guest Views are currently implemented using [inner WebContents](https://docs.google.com/document/d/1q1wY2pISRjricWvJrIGSoKKXeVqytkkKpkjgUwe9dS8/edit?usp=sharing).
 By end of 2024, we plan to [migrate](https://crbug.com/1261928) Guest Views to use [MPArch](https://docs.google.com/document/d/1NginQ8k0w3znuwTiJ5qjYmBKgZDekvEPC22q0I4swxQ/edit?usp=sharing) like other features which nest FrameTrees.

 For debugging &lt;webview&gt;, the [Browser Sample](https://chromewebstore.google.com/detail/edggnmnajhcbhlnpjnogkjpghaikidaa) [[source](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/_archive/apps/samples/webview-samples/browser)] app serves as a basic demo.
+To test Chrome Apps on platforms other than ChromeOS:

+1. Run `chrome` with `--disable-features=ChromeAppsDeprecation`.
+1. On `chrome://extensions/`, enable developer mode and load the app's source as an unpacked extension.
+1. Open the app via `chrome://apps/`.